fsn-dev/fsn-rpc-api/README.md

 ##### Return

-`number` - the number of notation.
+`Number` - the number of notation.

 ##### Example